Kubernetes Environments

 Before you create a Kubernetes environment, your Kubernetes administrator must complete several prerequisites.

 The agent runs as a Kubernetes deployment with a single pod.
-Each Kubernetes environment that you create in Control Hub corresponds to a single StreamSets Kubernetes agent that runs in the specified Kubernetes namespace.
-StreamSets does not recommend running more than one agent in the same namespace.
+Each Kubernetes environment that you create in Control Hub corresponds to a single IBM StreamSets Kubernetes agent that runs in the specified Kubernetes namespace.
+Run only a single agent in each namespace.

 The agent uses encrypted REST APIs to communicate with Control Hub, initiating outbound connections to Control Hub over HTTPS.
 The agent sends requests and information to Control Hub.
 Control Hub does not directly send requests to the agent.
 Instead, the agent regularly checks with Control Hub to retrieve requests, such as creating or updating Kubernetes deployments in the namespace.